-Good evening, my fellow alkaline water enthusiasts, I’m your host, Hercules.
+Good evening, my fellow alkaline water enthusiasts, I’m your host, Pete.
 Today’s article features AlkaViva vs Enagic Kangen Ionizers.
 I put AlkaViva’s most premium countertop ionizer up against Enagic’s top model to see how they compare.

 Are you ready to find out if AlkaViva is better than the popular Kangen Water brand?
 I hope so because I have a ton of useful information waiting for you below.

 In this article, you’ll learn about both companies, where they manufacture their ionizers, a feature comparison, the filters, the price, warranties, and other additional tidbits that’ll help you make the best buying decision.

 I know how important it is to choose the best ionizer for your home because a quality ionizer should be a one-time purchase that supplies you with fresh, healthy ionized water for years to come.